Table of Contents

 Challenges in Global Vegetation Mapping

-• Computational demands — Processing petabytes of satellite imagery requires high-performance computing and cloud infrastructure, which may be unavailable in developing nations.
+- High computational demands: Processing petabytes of satellite data requires advanced cloud computing infrastructure and specialized technical expertise, which may be unavailable in developing countries where forest monitoring is most needed.

 Future Directions and Emerging Technologies